Weighted Sit-Ups (How To and Alternatives)

-In this guide, I’m going to teach you how to properly do Weighed Sit-ups, explain what muscles they work and provide a few alternatives.
+In this guide, I’m going to teach you how to properly do Weighed Sit-ups, explain what muscles they work, the benefits and even provide a few alternatives.

 Equipment Needed